ypereirareis/docker-rabbitmq-ha-cluster/README.md

 > Info: 10 producers running in parallel
 ---------------------------------------------------
 10 producers running...
-Process 10: 100 more messages added
+Process 582: 100 more messages added
-Process 20: 100 more messages added
+Process 591: 100 more messages added
-Process 29: 100 more messages added
+Process 600: 100 more messages added
-Process 38: 100 more messages added
+Process 609: 100 more messages added
-Process 47: 100 more messages added
+Process 618: 100 more messages added
-Process 56: 100 more messages added
+Process 627: 100 more messages added
-Process 65: 100 more messages added
+Process 636: 100 more messages added
-Process 74: 100 more messages added
+Process 645: 100 more messages added
-Process 86: 100 more messages added
+Process 654: 100 more messages added
-Process 83: 100 more messages added
+Process 663: 100 more messages added
 10 new producers running...
-Process 101: 100 more messages added
 ```

 Once consumers and producers are started you should see messages in the Rabbitmq Management Plugin interface for all nodes.